 Round 6: Support

-Website Builder:
+Marketplace Website Builder:

 As with online marketplace web builders, the support you receive depends on the tech partner you are working with.
 That being said, you can expect plenty of face-time with your software development agency, regular updates on the project, and personalised responses to your queries.

 Tech partners invest in their clients.
 They analyse your business model and product-market fit to better understand your vision.
 Only then can they begin to build the right product.
-When it comes to technology, web development companies play a guiding role, helping you to understand the process and the product.
+When it comes to technology, software development companies play a guiding role, helping you to understand the process and the product.
 Service level agreements are also usually included in the development contract, making sure your requirements are defined and prioritised.

 Winner: Dev agency